What does your company’s auditor do and here’s why you should care

 The vast majority of ASX companies employ one of the so-called ‘Big Four’ accounting firms as an auditor.
 The ‘Big Four’ are: Deloitte, PricewaterhouseCoopers (PwC), Ernst & Young (EY) and KPMG.
 These companies provide a range of services including auditing, consulting, taxation and legal advice to individuals and businesses.

 The Big Four have been influential for many decades and are employed by many companies due to their global presence and strong market position.
 They audit about 80 percent of all publicly listed companies globally as well as many private companies.
 As such they are a source of trust for investors when assessing financial statements.
-In addition to auditing services they offer advisory services to listed companies (and private companies) on topics such as tax optimization strategies and investments plans.
+In addition to auditing services they offer advisory services to listed companies (and private companies) on topics such as tax optimisation strategies and investments plans.
 Nonetheless, a minority of firms hire non-Big 4 firms such as BDO.

 The going concern